Adolescent egocentrism: Imaginary audience

 Elkind used the term imaginary audience to describe the phenomenon that an adolescent anticipates the reactions of other people to them in actual or impending social situations.
 Elkind argued that this kind of anticipation could be explained by the adolescent's preoccupation that others are as admiring or as critical of them as they are of themself.
 As a result, an audience is created, as the adolescent believes that they will be the focus of attention.

 However, more often than not the audience is imaginary because in actual social situations always being the focus of public attention is not usually the case.
 Elkind believed that the construction of imaginary audiences would partially account for a wide variety of typical adolescent behaviors and experiences; and imaginary audiences played a role in the self-consciousness that emerges in early adolescence.
-However, since the audience is usually the adolescent's own construction, it is privy to their own knowledge of themself.
+It is privy to their own knowledge of themself, however — since the audience is usually the adolescent's own construction.

 According to Elkind, the notion of imaginary audience helps to explain why adolescents usually seek privacy and feel reluctant to reveal themselves – it is a reaction to the feeling that one is constantly under the critical scrutiny of others.